NIEM/NIEM.github.io/json/whatis/index.md

 The schema is the central component of a NIEM-based data resource specification, for historical reasons called the *Information Exchange Package Documentation (IEPD)*.
-NIEM supplies a IEPD framework for arranging documentation and gathering all of the artifacts needed by developers and analysts.
-Any number of consumers can use the specification to understand what to expect in the resource; any number of producers to know what they are expected to provide.
+NIEM supplies an IEPD framework for arranging documentation and gathering all of the artifacts needed by developers and analysts.
+Any number of consumers can use the specification to understand what to expect in the resource; any number of producers can use it to know what they are expected to provide.

 ### NIEM Technical Specifications {#specifications}